Lê Nhân Tông

-Lê Nhân Tông (黎仁宗, 28 May 1441 – 25 October 1459), birth name Lê Bang Cơ (黎邦基) in Vietnam was the third king (Note: "Emperor" was not used domestically by the Lê dynasty until the reign of Lê Thánh Tông) of the Later Lê dynasty from 1453 until his murder in a coup in 1459.
-He was a grandson of the Emperor Lê Lợi.
-During nearly all of his reign, the real power behind the throne was his mother, Queen Dowager Tuyên Từ, a royal consort of Lê Thái Tông.
+Lê Nhân Tông (黎仁宗, 28 May 1441 – 25 October 1459), birth name Lê Bang Cơ (黎邦基) in Vietnam was the third Emperor of the Lê dynasty from 1453 until his murder in a coup in 1459.
+A grandson of the dynasty founder Lê Lợi, much of his reign was under the regency of his mother, Queen Dowager Tuyên Từ.

 Biography

-With the sudden death of Lê Thái Tông, his heir was an infant son named Bang Co, mothered by Royal Consort Nguyen Thi Anh.
-He was the third son of his father, but the elder son (Le Nghi Dân) had been officially passed over due to his mother's low social status.
+Prince Lê Thái Tông died suddenly in 1442, leaving the infant heir Bang Cơ under the regency of Royal Consort Nguyễn Thị Anh.
+The third son of the late prince, Bang Cơ’s elder brother Lê Nghi Dân had been passed over in succession line due to his mother's low social status.

-The government was actually under the control of Trịnh Khả, a long-time aide, friend, and counselor of Lê Lợi.
-By 1442, he was the first among the surviving top aides of Lê Lợi, the others having been killed or were second rank.
-Despite the dangers of having an infant on the throne, the government seems to have run well with no serious problems.
-The mother of the king, Queen Dowager Tuyên Từ was around 21 years old when her son was appointed the future king, over time she assumed more power in the government.
+The real power behind the administration at this time was Trịnh Khả, a long-time aide, friend, and counselor of Lê Lợi.
+By 1442 Khả had become the most powerful among Lê Lợi’s surviving top aides, with others having been either killed or demoted.
+Despite earlier concerns about an infant monarch on the throne, the administration appears to have operated smoothly with no serious problems.
+The mother of the prince, Queen Dowager Tuyên Từ, who was 21 when her son was enthroned, gradually assumed more power.

-The next 17 years were good years for Vietnam.
-While some disputes surfaced between the Confucian scholars and the noble families, by and large things were fairly peaceful and prosperous for the country.
+The following 17 years were recorded to have been relatively peaceful and stable, despite some disputes between the Confucian scholars and the aristocratic families.

-The king of Champa, Maha Vijaya, raided Hoa-chau in 1444 and 1445.
-The Court of Annam sent messages to the Zhengtong Emperor of Ming China protesting these raids.
-The Ming did nothing other than rebuke Champa, so in 1446 the Vietnamese sent an army under the command of Le Kha and Le Tho to enter Cham territory.
-The campaign was successful, with the capture of the Cham capital Vijaya.
-"Maha Vijaya was made prisoner with his wives and concubines, elephants, horses, and weapons."
+In 1444 and 1445, the king of Champa, Maha Vijaya, raided Hoá Châu.
+In response, the Court of Annam sent messages to the Zhengtong Emperor of Ming China protesting these raids.
+The Ming did nothing other than rebuke Champa, so in 1446 the Vietnamese sent an army under the command of Le Kha and Le Tho to Cham territory.
+The campaign was considered successful, with the capture of the Cham capital Vijaya.
+Maha Vijaya was made prisoner with his wives and concubines, elephants, horses, and weapons seized.

-The Vietnamese were driven out a year later.
-However, the Cham did not mount another offensive against the Vietnamese for the next twenty years.
+While the Vietnamese were driven out a year later, the Cham did not mount another offensive campaign against Đại Việt for the following twenty years.